Jelling stones: Modern copies of the runestone of Harald Bluetooth

 Another copy of this stone was placed in 1936 on the Domplein ('Dom Square') in Utrecht in the Netherlands, next to the Cathedral of Utrecht, on the occasion of the 300th anniversary of Utrecht University.

 In 1955, a plaster cast of this stone was made for a festival in London.
 It is now located in the grounds of the Danish Church in London, 4 St Katherines Precinct, Regents Park, London.
 The copy is painted in bright colours, like the original.
 Most of the original paint has flaked away from the original stone, but enough small specks of paint remained to enable the determination of what the colours looked like when they were freshly painted.

-A copy is also located in the National Museum of Denmark, and another copy, decorated by Rudolf Broby-Johansen in the 1930s, just outside the Jelling museum, which stands within sight of the Jelling mounds.
+A copy is located in the National Museum of Denmark.
+Another copy, decorated by Rudolf Broby-Johansen in the 1930s, is just outside the Jelling museum, which stands within sight of the Jelling mounds.

-A copy exists in Rouen, Normandy, France, near Saint-Ouen Abbey Church, offered by Denmark to the city of Rouen, on the occasion of the millennium of Normandy in 1911.
+A copy exists in Rouen, Normandy, France, near Saint-Ouen Abbey Church, given by Denmark to the city of Rouen, commemorating 1,000 years of Norse influence in Normandy, in 1911.

 A facsimile of the image of Christ on Harald's runestone appears on the inside front cover of Danish passports.